api3dao/vitepress-docs/docs/dev/index.md

 ## Memory

-It maybe necessary to increase the memory for Nodejs to run `yarn docs:dev` or `yarn docs:build`.
+It maybe necessary to increase the memory for Nodejs to run `pnpm docs:dev` or `pnpm docs:build`.
 This can be done with the command below, with a higher value potentially necessary.
 For Apple silicon this may be a sign of a [Rosetta issue](/dev/rosetta.md) which should be addressed before committing to additional memory for Nodejs.